- Directed By: Mikael Salomon

 |Domestic Gross: $19,870,567||Overseas Gross: $6,839,503|

-Hard Rain was developed and filmed under the title The Flood and packaged by Mutual Film Company at an ambitious $70 million cost.
+Hard Rain was developed and filmed under the title The Flood and packaged by Mutual Film Company.
+The budget for Hard Rain was an expensive $70 million.
 Mutual had inked an equity and distribution arrangement with four overseas companies (Germany’s Tele München, UK based BBC, Japan’s Toho-Towa and France’s UGC PH), for their slate of movies and each would invest and distribute in their countries.
 Mutual had a domestic distribution first-look arrangement with Paramount, which boarded the project and also co-financed with Mutual.
 After a string of box office losers, Paulie, A Simple Plan, Black Dog, Virus and Hard Rain, France’s UGC PH pulled out of the agreement with Mutual in 2000.

 The difficult shoot began in the last week of August 1996 and post-production did not begin until the third week in January 1997.
 Paramount then dated the expensive picture for a prime release date on May 2, 1997 and the studio imposed a March 31 deadline to have the movie rushed to completion.
 It became clear that the film was would not be ready by that deadline and the studio and producers also began to worry that the title The Flood was misleading to audiences who expected a disaster movie.
 The marketplace had become saturated with big budget natural disaster fare like Twister (1996) and audience interest began to wan with Daylight (1996) and Dante’s Peak (Feb.
 1997).
 Paramount then pulled Hard Rain off their calendar when FOX moved their idiotic disaster movie Volcano to the previous weekend.